 Before you begin the home buying process, check your credit reports and credit scores to get an idea of how healthy your credit may be, as well as to review the information being reported by lenders and creditors.
 You’re entitled to a free copy of your credit reports every 12 months from each of the three nationwide credit bureaus by visiting www.annualcreditreport.com.
-You can also create a myEquifax account to get two free Equifax credit reports each year.
+You can also create a myEquifax account to get six free Equifax credit reports each year.

 In addition, you can create a myEquifax account and click "Get my free credit score" on your myEquifax dashboard to enroll in Equifax Core Credit™ for a free monthly Equifax credit report and a free monthly VantageScore® 3.0 credit score, based on Equifax data.
 A VantageScore is one of many types of credit scores.